-- On going standardised reading assessments.

-- A termly unaided writing activity.

-- End of topic assessment and review activities in maths.

-- On-going standardised maths assessments.

-- Regular mental maths testing of times tables and the Lowbrook Competencies.

-- End of topic assessments in Science,

-- Regular topic and domain knowledge and skill assessment (Please refer to assessment rota),

-- Weekly spelling tests.

-- The review of pupil passports.

-- Recording statements in the significant observation section of Assessment Folders.
+- On going standardised reading assessments. - A termly unaided writing activity. - End of topic assessment and review activities in maths. - On-going standardised maths assessments. - Regular mental maths testing of x tables and the Lowbrook Competencies. - End of topic assessments in Science and Faith & Belief - Regular topic and domain knowledge and skill assessment (Please refer to assessment rota), - Weekly spelling tests. - The review of Pupil Passports - Recording of concerns on individual attainment, progress and emotional wellbeing on CPOMS, the vulnerable children tracker and the emotional wellbeing tracker.